The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit: Experiments

-\textbf{Q1: Does Our Method Outperform traditional recommendation Models?} The analysis of the results in Table \ref{tab:metrics_by_dataset} allows us to make several critical observations.
-Our method, as evidenced by the data, outperforms both traditional recommendation models and the LLM based based methods, with an average improvements of 4.72 for BookCrossing, 27.16 for Beauty, and 16.71 for Video Games in AUC.
-This performance enhancement substantiates the efficacy of our specialized framework for tuning LLMs in recommendation settings.
-Compared to traditional methods, the LLM-based models demonstrate enhanced capability in CTR predictions based on past interactions, particularly for text-rich recommendation datasets such as BookCrossing and Amazon reviews.
-These datasets predominantly contain item information such as titles, publication years, and prices.
-In comparison to existing LLM-based methods, such as TallRec, our approach incorporates similar users' interactions, which significantly enhances performance by providing a more comprehensive view of user preferences, thereby outperforming current user-only LLM frameworks for CTR.
+\textbf{Q1: Does OptiRAG-Rec Outperform traditional recommendation Models?} Table \ref{tab:results} highlights key findings: OptiRAG-Rec significantly outperforms traditional methods, with AUC improvements of 16.14 for BookCrossing, 11.80 for Yelp, and 19.59 for Movies and TV(averaged across traditional baselines).
+This underscores the efficacy of our integrated framework combining GCN-based retrieval with LLM processing.
+Compared to traditional models, LLM-based methods excel in CTR prediction, especially for text-rich datasets like BookCrossing and Amazon reviews, which include item details such as titles, years, and prices.
+Unlike existing LLM-based approaches like TallRec, our method incorporates similar users' interactions, offering a more comprehensive view of user preferences and outperforming user-only LLM frameworks in CTR tasks.

-\textbf{Q2: Is a GCN-Retriever More Effective and Accurate Than LLM Retriever Methods?} As shown in our comparative analysis (Figure \ref{fig:retrieve time}), GCN-retriever demonstrate significantly faster retrieval speeds compared to LLM-based retriever across all evaluated datasets, including BookCrossing, ml-1m, and Amazon-Review-Beauty.
-Our results further indicate that GCN-retriever consistently outperform LLM-based retrievers in terms of accuracy across all tested datasets.
-For example, on the BookCrossing dataset, the GCN retriever achieves an AUC of 72.51 without early exit.
-In contrast, the LLM retriever achieves a lower AUC of 69.05 without early exit, underscoring the superior capability of the GCN-Retriever in extracting relevant features for recommendation tasks.
+\textbf{Q2: What Are the Advantages of Multi-Head Early Exit Over Baselines and Efficiency Alternatives?} Building on the overall framework success, we analyze the specific contribution of our novel multi-head early exit mechanism, a key component of OptiRAG-Rec's efficiency optimization.

-LLM-based methods typically require the construction of detailed prompts from each user's past interactions to generate user embeddings.
-This process, while detailed, introduces significant computational overhead, particularly for large-scale datasets.
-The need to generate extensive prompts for each user interaction can severely limit the scalability of LLM retrievers.
-In contrast, GCN-retrievers adopt a more direct and efficient approach to explore user-item interactions.
-By inherently encoding relationships within the interaction graph, GCNs eliminate the necessity for extensive textual prompts, thereby significantly reducing retrieval times.
-The streamlined process not only enhances computational efficiency but also ensures that no valuable interaction data is truncated, as is often the case with LLMs due to input length constraints.
+We evaluate the effectiveness of this approach by comparing it against (1) a baseline model without early exit, (2) a single-head early exit variant, and (3) other efficiency methods such as SparseGPT and TinyLLaMA.
+As shown in Table~\ref{tab:Ablation}, the multi-head early exit model achieves consistently strong results across datasets.
+For example, on the Beauty dataset, it achieves an AUC of \textbf{96.37} with an RPS of 4.960, outperforming both the single-head variant (AUC 94.50, RPS 4.680) and the no-exit baseline.